labs42io/web-automation/README.md

 ## VNC support

 In some cases, you might need to visually see the execution in the browser.
-That is possible thanks to *Selenium* docker debug images that have `XVFB` and `VNC` server installed.
+That is possible thanks to docker selenium debug images that have `XVFB` and `VNC` server installed.
 Note that debug images are slower and are intended only for development mode.

 ### Prerequisites